Dr Alex Kwong (BA (Hons), MSc, PhD)

 Areas of interest for supervision

-I currently supervise five PhD students and would be happy to supervise any students looking at the causes and consequences of mental health, students interesting longitudinal/lifecourse epidemiology or risk factors for poorer mental health in the general population.
+I currently supervise three PhD students and would be happy to supervise any students looking at the causes and consequences of mental health, students interesting longitudinal/lifecourse epidemiology or risk factors for poorer mental health in the general population.

 Current PhD students supervised